 Residences & Housing

-Queen's is a residential university with most students hailing from outside of Kingston.
-For the 2012-13 year, more than 94% of incoming first year students represent other areas of Ontario, Canada, and the world.
+Queen's is a residential university with most students hailing from outside of Kingston. year after year, more than 90% of incoming first year students come to Queen's from other areas of Ontario, Canada, and the world.

 In fact, most student housing, Queen's-owned or otherwise, is within a 20-minute walk to campus.
-Whether you choose to live on campus in residence or off campus in the "student village," Queen's has a unique sense of community.
+Whether you choose to live on campus in residence or off campus in the University District and beyond, Queen's has a unique sense of community.
 Welcome to your home away from home!

 Information and Services

 Queen's has a variety of support services and information to help students make the transition to independent living.

 |Listing of all Queen's residence buildings|